Radiotherapy and pregnancy

 About pregnancy and radiotherapy

 If radiotherapy is urgent, it may be given to a part of the body that is not close to the womb.
 For example, if a tumour in the brain is causing increased pressure.
-But usually radiotherapy happens after the birth.
+Usually, radiotherapy happens after the birth.

 Breast cancer radiotherapy and pregnancy

-Radiotherapy is usually recommended after an operation to remove the area of the breast affected by cancer.
-This is called breast conserving surgery.
+Radiotherapy is usually recommended after an operation to remove only the area of the breast affected by the cancer.
+This is called breast-conserving surgery.
+Radiotherapy may also be given to the lymph nodes near the breast area.

-The delay between surgery and radiotherapy is usually 6 to 8 weeks.
-If you are diagnosed later in pregnancy, you may be able to delay radiotherapy until after the baby is born.
+You usually have radiotherapy 6 to 8 weeks after surgery.
+If your diagnosis happens later in your pregnancy, you may be able to delay radiotherapy until after the baby is born.

-Many young women with breast cancer also need chemotherapy, which they have before radiotherapy.
-It can take several months to finish the course of chemotherapy.
-This usually means you will have had your baby before you start radiotherapy.
+If you have breast cancer, you may also need chemotherapy.
+You may have chemotherapy before or after surgery.
+But it can take several months to finish the cycles of chemotherapy you need.
+This usually means that if you have chemotherapy before radiotherapy, you will have had your baby before it is time to start radiotherapy.

-If you are early in your pregnancy and do not need chemotherapy after surgery, it could mean you have to wait more than 6 months before you have radiotherapy.
+You may be diagnosed early in your pregnancy and not need chemotherapy.
+This may mean you have to wait more than 6 months after surgery before you have radiotherapy.
 This delay could increase the risk of the cancer coming back in the breast.
-Your surgeon may advise you to have the whole of the breast removed (mastectomy).
+In this situation, your surgeon may advise you to have the whole of the breast removed.
+This is called a mastectomy.

-After a mastectomy, some women need radiotherapy to the chest.
+After a mastectomy, you may need radiotherapy to the chest.

 Cervical cancer radiotherapy and pregnancy